 Retrieve the Data

 An essential tool for basketball betting is a stats feed.
 This is to start the objective number analysis.
-Basketball is a “stats rich’ sport and there is a lot of data that piles up with an 82-game NBA season.
+Basketball is a “stats rich’ sport and there is a lot of data that pile up with an 82-game NBA season.
 You can find a wide variety of published basketball statistics, both in print and online.
 These stats sources are basketball fundamentals.
 They drive game day performance and the process of making winning bets.

 NJ sportsbooks are a great source of research for finding spread performance (ATS) data.

 Making informed selections based on available trend information is the key to objective analysis.
 Current news information is also very important.
 It can be vital in fine-tuning your basketball trend analysis.

 There are only 5 players on the starting team and usually only 12 or so players that suit up on game day.
 If there is an injury to a top-scoring guard or forward that leads the team in rebounds, the recent on-court performance may be misleading.

 Remember, a limited focus is important in getting started.
 A news feed for your selected pro teams or college conference is essential.

 Money and Banking

 When starting out and betting with real money, it's important to maintain a budget.
 You have to take control of your bankroll.
 It is imperative that sports bettors set a budget for a specific timeframe.
 Set aside funds for betting weekly, monthly or for the entire basketball season.

 Funds planning needs to include the March tournaments and NBA playoffs.

 The best starting approach for those new to basketball betting is to use a fixed bet approach.
 A fixed bet wager of around 1-2% of your budget for the season is a good “rule of thumb” approach when getting started.

 Stick with It

 You will quickly recognize that there is a lot of information to absorb.
 The best way to start is by getting some quality practice on paper and managing your live bets.

 Long-term profitability is achieved by applying objective analysis.
 Also, recognizing that there will be a fair amount of losses over time.